 Both Fitbits have something cool to offer.
-But they each have unique features, too, and these might be the things that you are looking for.
+But each smart watch has unique features, too, and these might be the things that you are looking for.
 So read on to see which one of these two wearables is the ideal choice for you.

-The main differences between Fitbit Blaze vs. Fitbit Surge
+The main differences between Fitbit Blaze vs Fitbit Surge are:

-While Fitbit has discontinued the Blaze in favor of its official smartwatches (Ionic and Versa) and its other fitness trackers (Charge 3, Inspire, and Ace), you can still get them from third-party retailers.
+While Fitbit has discontinued the Blaze in favor of its official smartwatches (Ionic and Versa) and its other fitness trackers (Fitbit Charge 3, Fitbit Inspire, and Fitbit Ace, Fitbit Sense), you can still get them from third-party retailers.

 Design and features